Saanviam23109/pairs-trading-signal/README.md

 - **Half-Life of Mean Reversion:** Estimates how quickly the spread reverts, used to filter tradable pairs
 - **Sharpe Ratio:** Measures risk-adjusted return
 - **Maximum Drawdown:** Captures the largest peak-to-trough loss

+## Key concepts
+- Does not account for slippage, market impact, or short borrowing costs
+- Hedge ratio is fixed during the trading period and not dynamically updated
+- Results are based on historical data and may not generalize to future market conditions